About

 Who runs it

-The driving-test substance on this site comes from authoritative public sources: the DVSA quarterly DRT statistical release (DRT121, DRT122, DRT222, DRT322 series), the Highway Code as published on gov.uk, and the National Audit Office's December 2025 investigation into car driving test waiting times.
+The driving-test substance on this site comes from authoritative public sources: the DVSA quarterly DRT statistical releases (DRT121, DRT122, DRT222, DRT322 series), the Highway Code as published on gov.uk, and the National Audit Office's December 2025 investigation into car driving test waiting times.
 Where this site quotes a specific fee, age, regulation, or pass-rate threshold, it is verifiable on a named gov.uk page within one click.

 How the data is calculated